 - Provide monthly reports to the Board as to the financial situation of the School

-- Cooperate with the Director in the preparation of the annual operating budget
+- Cooperate with the Head of School in the preparation of the annual operating budget

 - Oversee the revision, update and implementation of the School finance manual